vespa-engine/blog/_drafts/lucene-linguistics.md

 The Lucene linguistics supports 40 languages [out-of-the-box](https://docs.vespa.ai/en/lucene-linguistics.html).
 To customize the way the text is analyzed there are 2 options:
-1. Configure the text analysis in the `services.xml`.
+1. Configure the text analysis in [`services.xml`](https://docs.vespa.ai/en/reference/services.html).
-This option works best if you’re already comfortable with Lucene.
-2. Extend a Lucene Analyzer class in your application package and register it as a Component.
-This option works best for projects that contain Java code, because your IDE will help you build an Analyzer instance.
+2. Extend a Lucene Analyzer class in your application package and register it as a [Component](https://docs.vespa.ai/en/jdisc/injecting-components.html#depending-on-all-components-of-a-specific-type).

+In case there is no analyzer set up, then the Lucene [StandardAnalyzer](https://lucene.apache.org/core/9_8_0/core/org/apache/lucene/analysis/standard/StandardAnalyzer.html) is used.

+### Lucene linguistics component configuration

+It is possible to configure Lucene linguistics directly in the `services.xml` file.
+This option works best if you’re already knowledgeable with Lucene text analysis components.
+A configuration for the English language could look something like this:

 ```xml
 <component id="linguistics"